 Participating in moderate physical activity at least three days a week for 60 minutes may improve your fertility.
 Research shows that this type of regular exercise (brisk walking, doubles tennis, etc.) may improve sperm morphology parameters, compared to men who participated in more vigorous, frequent exercise.

-Choose plenty of fruits, vegetables, and whole grains.
+Follow a diet full of plenty of fruits, vegetables, and whole grains.
 These foods contain many nutrients that can be beneficial for sperm function and male fertility.
 Limit sweets and sugar-sweetened drinks since this study showed that a diet high in sugar might lead to lower sperm count.

 To improve your fertility, eat more fruits and vegetables, and decrease your intake of sugar-sweetened drinks and sugary foods.
 Regularly participate in moderate exercise.
 If you’re an avid cycler, limit intense, frequent cycling while trying to conceive.
 Stay away from activities that may overheat your testicles such as hot tubs and using a computer on your lap.
 If you’ve had trouble conceiving, see a urologist for a semen analysis.